DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

          - 🚒Photoelectric detectors uses a small light source inside the alarm that is captured by a light sensor and detects smoke.
          - 🚒Incipient smoke detection systems, also known as aspirating sensors, are able to detect the chemicals typically associated with the very early stages of combustion before a fire is other wise detectible via other means.
 These devices are even more costly than flame-actuated sensors and are also only used in 📝high-risk or critical environments.
 - 🔴**Administrative Access Control**:
-     - Access Control Policies, User Account Management, Background checks, Role-Based Access Control (RBAC), Regular Audits and Reviews, Training and Awareness Programs
+     - Access Control Policies, User Account Management, Background checks, Role-Based Access Control (RBAC), Regular Audits and Reviews, Training and Awareness Programs, awareness training, emergency response and procedures.
+Awareness training is an administrative control.
+Examples of administrative controls are policies, procedures, background checks, and other things that could be represented easily or normally on paper.
 - 🔴**Technical Access Control**:
      - passwords, multi-factor authentication (MFA), or digital certificates, Encryption, Firewalls, IDS/IPS, Access Control Lists (ACLs), Access Cards/Biometric Systems
 - 🔴**Compensatory Access Control**: